This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Are you wondering when to visit Jatiluwih, the most impressive rice terraces in Bali?
 I have been to Jatiluwih several times over the years and will give you my take on it.

-I have previously written about Jatiluwih and Yeh Hoo Waterfall here, but I wanted to do a separate post on the best time to visit because you have to time it with the rice growing seasons if you want the terraces to look lush and green like you see in the photo below.
+I have previously written a guide to Jatiluwih Rice Terraces and Yeh Hoo Waterfall, but I wanted to do a separate post on the best time to visit because you have to time it with the rice growing seasons if you want the terraces to look lush and green like you see in the photo below.

-First time in Bali?
-Be sure to also check out my island area guide and the ultimate 2-week Bali itinerary!
+🌟 First time in Bali?
+Be sure to also check out my Bali Island area guide and the ultimate 2-week Bali itinerary!

 Best time of the year to visit Jatiluwih